AlexCCavaco/obsidian-exercises/README.md

 ![Match Exercise](assets/select-exercise.gif)

-**Note:** The Options Menu is not showing on the image above.
+**Note:** The Options Menu is not showing in the image above.

 >$select{"option1", "option2" [, …]}

-Select option from a drop list.
+Select an option from a drop list.
 Options are separated by commas, but consider always using quotations.
 For multi word values (that contain spaces) they are necessary.
 Options are **randomized** before being displayed.

 To define a **correct options** you can simply prepend the option with an asterisk (for example: \*"option").

 Example — $select{"option1", \*"option2", "option3", "option4"}

-In the example above there are 4 options and option 2 is the correct one.
+In the example above, there are 4 options and option 2 is the correct one.

 You can define **multiple correct options** and they will all be evaluated.
 When revealing options, the first in the list will be the one shown.